keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 ## Profiling Overhead

-In this experiment, the performance of point-to-point communication between two processes with and without our profiler are compared to investigate the overhead incurred by the profiler.
+In this experiment, the performance of point-to-point communication between two processes with and without our profiler were compared to investigate the overhead incurred by the profiler.
 OSU Micro Benchmark\ [@omb] was used to measure the throughtput and latency of point-to-point communication between two processes for varying message sizes.
 The comparison of throughtput is